ivanmvh/capstone-project-mod1-ivanmvh/README.md

 # Capstone 1

- In this capstone project I build a webpage based on a template of the site Behance.
+In this final project, I build a web page based on a template from the Behance site.
 The website is about a conference.
+The goal of this project is to create a web page using the Behance guidelines.

 ## Built With